pupil-labs/pupil-docs/src/core/README.md

 Start Pupil Capture on your computer.
 Once the program has initalized, a world video and eye video window will appear.

-::: tip
+::: warning
-<v-icon large color="info">info_outline</v-icon>
+<v-icon large color="warning">info_outline</v-icon>
 Windows 10 users - start Pupil Capture as **administrator**.
 This is required for camera drivers to be installed.
+Having trouble with drivers?
+See [Windows 10 troubleshooting](/core/software/pupil-capture/#troubleshooting "Pupil Core software troubleshooting").
 :::

 ## 3. Check Pupil Detection